v-jerkin/hooverbot/README.md

     Fill out the form as shown, choose the language and pronunciation data sets you just uploaded, and click **Create.**

     Creating the language model can take a significant amount of time; you might want to do it overnight.
-However, it can be done simultaneously with custom voice training.
+Itt can run simultaneously with custom voice training.

-1. Create an endpoint to be used with the custom speech model by clicking **Create New** on the ENdpoints page.
+1. Create an endpoint to be used with the custom speech model by clicking **Create New** on the Endpoints page.

     ![Create sppeech endpoint](images/create_speech_endpoint.png)

     Once more, fill out the form, choose the v3.3 Unified acoustic model and the language model you just created, and cilck **Create.**

     It may take a few moments to deploy the endpoint.
 When the endpoint's Status shows as Succeeded on the Endpoints page, click its Details button and scroll down to the Endpoints table to find the WebSockets (`wss://`) URL you need.
-You want the second one listed, the one thot supports up to 10 minutes of dictation.
+You want the second one listed, the one thot supports up to 10 minutes of dictation but not dictation of punctuation.

 For full details on the uploading and training process, see [Enable custom pronunciation](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-customize-pronunciation), [Create a custom language model](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-customize-language-model). and [Create a custom speech-to-text endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-create-custom-endpoint).